 These flaky, cream cheese pastry cookies filled with cinnamon, walnuts and a bit of plum jam are melt-in-your-mouth satisfying.
 With just a little time and know-how (step-by step instructions included!) these yummy rugelach cookies with jam and nuts will quickly become a favorite.
 Great for holiday trays or any day!

 One of my favorite cookies is rugelach, (pronounced “rug-uh-luh”) those yummy little rolled pastry-like cookie delights that came over to America with Eastern European immigrants.
-I remember discovering them for the first time when I was already an adult and my mom and I were shopping at a grocery store near her home.
-She was excited to share her new find with me and how I had never tasted them before is a mystery that I still can’t figure out.
+I remember discovering them for the first time when I was already an adult , at a groceery store with an amazing gourmet bakery.

-The store bakery featured rugelach with several filling options, each one delicious in its own way – cinnamon/sugar/nuts, chocolate, raisins, jam (apricot, strawberry, raspberry).
-We tried them all; more than once, I have to admit.
-And then, of course, we had numerous debates about which ones were best.
-No matter, we were happy with all of them!
+They offered rugelach with several filling options, each one delicious in its own way – cinnamon/sugar/nuts, chocolate, raisins, jam (apricot, strawberry, raspberry).
+I tried them all; more than once, I have to admit.

 What makes them so good is the light and flaky cream cheese/butter pastry dough, which is a perfect base for the sweet fillings.